apache/nifi-minifi-cpp/CONFIGURE.md

     # in minifi.properties
     nifi.openssl.fips.support.enable=true

 Before first starting the application, the fipsmodule.cnf needs to be generated.
+This can be done in two ways, either automatically or manually.

+#### Generating the fipsmodule.cnf file automatically

+If the application is started with the nifi.openssl.fips.support.enable property set to true, and the fipsmodule.cnf file is not found in the $MINIFI_HOME/fips directory, the application will try to generate the fipsmodule.cnf file automatically.
+This is done by running the manual steps described in the next section, but this is done from the MiNiFi C++ process before loading the OpenSSL configuration.
+If the automatic generation is successful, the application will start in FIPS mode.

+#### Generating the fipsmodule.cnf file manually

 To do this run the following command with the openssl binary (openssl on Unix and openssl.exe on windows) with the following parameters provided in the $MINIFI_HOME/fips directory:

     # on Unix platform
     ./openssl fipsinstall -out fipsmodule.cnf -module $MINIFI_HOME/fips/fips.so